oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 * Make sure you've followed each step in the [Step-by-step guide](#step-by-step-guide).

-* If WebLogic pods do not come up at all, then:
+* If WebLogic Server instance Pods do not come up at all, then:
   * In the domain's namespace, see if you can find a job named `DOMAIN_UID-introspect-domain-job` and a corresponding pod named something like `DOMAIN_UID-introspect-domain-job-xxxx`.
 If so, examine:
       * `kubectl -n MYDOMAINNAMESPACE describe job INTROSPECTJOBNAME`
       * `kubectl -n MYDOMAINNAMESPACE logs INTROSPECTPODNAME`
   * Check your operator log for Warning/Error/Severe messages.
       * `kubectl -n MYOPERATORNAMESPACE logs OPERATORPODNAME`

-* If WebLogic pods do start, then:
+* If WebLogic Server instance Pods do start, then:
-  * Search your Administration Server pod's `kubectl log` for the keyword `situational`, for example `kubectl logs MYADMINPOD | grep -i situational`.
+  * Search your Administration Server Pod's `kubectl log` for the keyword `situational`, for example `kubectl logs MYADMINPOD | grep -i situational`.
       * The only WebLogic Server log lines that match should look something like:
          * `<Dec 14, 2018 12:20:47 PM UTC> <Info> <Management> <BEA-141330> <Loading situational configuration file: /shared/domains/domain1/optconfig/custom-situational-config.xml>`
          * This line indicates a situational configuration file has been loaded.